 - Form EOIR-31 requesting extension of recognition Rev. Oct.
-2022 - A description of frequency with which the recognized organization conducts inspections of proposed extension office(s) Please see above and the attached organizational chart - Proof of joint operations, joint management structure, and joint funding sources and financial oversight between the recognized organization and the proposed extension office(s).
+2022 - Declaration attesting that [name of the organization] periodically conducts inspections, exercises supervision and control over its accredited representatives and will provides access to adequate legal resources at each office and location [where we currently and seek to provide immigration legal services]. - A description of frequency with which the recognized organization conducts inspections of proposed extension office(s) Please see above and the attached organizational chart - Proof of joint operations, joint management structure, and joint funding sources and financial oversight between the recognized organization and the proposed extension office(s).
 Please see attached organizational chart, budget and fee schedule. - Proof of access to the same legal resources recognized organization.
 Please see list of immigration law library resources for all office locations.